 In so many different ways, it is your website that gives everyone the first impression they will have of your brand.
 Make sure you are virtually putting your best foot forward with an understandable, clear and aesthetically pleasing site aligned with the core values of your company.
 Remember that if your brand is getting a revamp, your site is a tool critical to help facilitate this change.
 Brand perceptions by consumers are influenced by your digital identity in a big way.
 Thus, what visitors feel and think the moment they first get on your page will have a big impact on whether or not a sale is made in the long run.

-3. Has your site keyword rankings changed?
+3. Has your rank changed?

 Of course, there may be different factors affecting your site ranking.
 For instance, your content may not be relevant or your SEO needs work.
 You may not have high-quality links or a blog on your site.
-It may even be that the content strategy of your site is old-fashioned.
+It may even be that the content strategy of your site is old fashioned.
 No matter what the reason is for your ranking to remain where it has always been, you will need a site revamp.

-4. You have outdated third-party tools and an old-fashioned content management system.
+4. You have outdated third party tools and an old fashioned content management system.